 Source high quality meats (opt for organic) when possible and talk to your local butchers to find out how the livestock was raised and how they were treated when ill.

-Animal products aren’t the only places where antibiotics can be found, though.
+However, animal products aren’t the only places where antibiotics can be found.
 New research shows plant foods now contain traces as well.
-The manure, used as a substitute for chemical fertiliser, and often used in organic farming, too, is thought to b the cause of this.
-According to Scientific American;
+The manure, used as a substitute for chemical fertiliser, and often used in organic farming, is thought to be the cause of this.
+According to Scientific American, ‘Around 90% of these drugs that are administered to animals end up being excreted either as urine or manure.’

 The drugs make their way into our water supply via several pathways: